-(6) Time-frame, Size, Scope, Complexity.
-The SIR should ask the contractor for references for ongoing or contracts completed within a specified period of time.
-A period of three to five years is considered reasonable, depending on the particular circumstances.
+(65) Time frame, Size, Scope, Complexity, and Time-frame.
+The procurement team should request references for contracts that are similar in size, scope and complexity to the statement of work in the SIR.
+Each of these terms should be defined in the SIR to alert the offeror to the type of data that is required.
+The SIR should ask requests the contractor offerors for references for ongoing projects and/or contracts completed within a specified period of time (.
+A period of three (3) to five (5) years is considered reasonable but can be for a shorter period if appropriate) for contracts that are similar in size, scope, and complexity to the SOW7 depending on the particular circumstances.
 For small dollar contracts where there are many actions and contractors that provide the products or services, a shorter period may by appropriate.
+Each of these terms (size, scope, and complexity) should be SOW specific and defined in the SIR.
 Offerors may attempt to "cherry pick" references to provide selected information on past history.
-To minimize this, the procurement team should attempt to gather past performance history from sources other than those provided by the offeror.
-Such sources might include the Past Performance Information Retrieval System (PPIRS) database for on-going efforts, other agency contracting personnel, and listings of contract awards posted on the FAA Contract Opportunities.
+To minimize this, tThe procurement team should attempt to gGather past performance history from sources other than those provided by the offeror.
+Such sources might-include the Past Performance Information Retrieval System (PPIRS) database-for on-going efforts, PRISM database along with other agency contracting personnel, and listings of contract awards posted on the FAA Contract Opportunities.
 All on-going or completed contracts performed during the identified period, or the last "X" contracts performed by the entity within the identified period should be sought.
 Instructions to offerors should ask only for a list of the previous contracts and contact points and for a description of any quality awards earned by the offeror.
 It is not necessary to burden the process by asking that the offeror prepare a description of its past performance history in the proposal.
 The procurement team should request references for contracts that are similar in size, scope and complexity to the statement of work in the SIR.
 Each of these terms should be defined in the SIR to alert the offeror to the type of data that is required.

-(7) Discriminators/Sub-factors.
+(76) Discriminators/Sub-factors.- The procurement team must

-- (a) Attention should be paid to what discriminates a "good" performer from a "poor" performer for the type of work that will be performed on the specific acquisition.
-Past performance sub-factors should be shaped by those discriminators, be limited in number, and should be tailored to the key performance criteria in the SOW.
+(a) Attention should be paid Ppay attention to what discriminates differentiates a "good" performer from a "poor" performer for the type of work that will be performed on the specific acquisition.
+Past performance sub-factors should be_are shaped by those differentiators discriminators, be limited in number, and should be_are tailored to the key performance criteria in the SOW.
 For certain prime contracts, the ability to manage subcontracts, or software development capability may be important discriminators.
-The following are some other examples of sub-factors that may be used to evaluate past performance: quality, timeliness, cost control, business practices, customer satisfaction, key personnel, and/or quality awards and recognition. - (b) The sub-factors in the SIR should reflect the questions to be used in interviewing references or reviewing any written evaluations provided by the references.
+The following are some other examples of sub-factors that may be used to evaluate past performance: quality, timeliness, cost control, business practices, customer satisfaction, key personnel, and/or quality awards and recognition.

+(b) The sub-factors in the SIR should reflect the questions to be used in interviewing references or reviewing any written evaluations provided by the references.
 For example, sub-factors with corresponding questions under business practices could include:

-Management Responsiveness - Is the offeror cooperative, business-like and concerned with the interests of the customer?
-Contract Change Proposals - What is the contractor's history on contract
+☐ - Management Responsiveness - Is the offeror cooperative, business like and concerned with the interests of the customer?